rtbrick/bngblaster/docsrc/sources/routing/ldp.rst

 Configuration
 ~~~~~~~~~~~~~

-Following an example LDP configuration with one instance
+Following is an example LDP configuration with one instance
 attached to a network interface function.

 .. code-block:: json